Thai Basil Chicken with basil, bell peppers, and red onion. This is a simple and healthy dinner that’s also a 30-minute meal!

 - 1 bell pepper (any color), sliced into thin strips

-- 2 boneless , skinless chicken breasts, cut into bite-size pieces
+- 1 pound boneless skinless chicken breasts (about 2 breasts), cut into bite-size pieces

 - ¼ cup oyster sauce